 The higher you set your ISO, the more light your camera will be able to “gather”.
-A high ISO is useful when shooting in low light, such as indoors.
+A high ISO is useful when shooting in low light and under dark conditions, such as indoors.

 A higher ISO setting has one major drawback.
 The higher you set your ISO, the more “noise” you’ll get in your photos.
 Noise is similar to grain and reduces image quality.
 Use the lowest ISO setting possible to avoid too much digital noise in your images.